Mr. Baseball: Critical reception

+Mr. Baseball holds an 11% rating on Rotten Tomatoes based on 18 reviews.
+Audiences gave the film a 41% rating.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Upon its release, Mr. Baseball received mostly negative reviews from critics.
-Kevin Thomas of the Los Angeles Times wrote, "Mr. Baseball ... racks up a real home run for Tom Selleck.," comparing the actor to Clark Gable.
-Bill Diehl of ABC called Mr. Baseball "uproariously funny," while Steve Wille of Sports Illustrated glowed, "Tom Selleck deserves a baseball Oscar."
+Kevin Thomas of the Los Angeles Times wrote, "Mr. Baseball ... racks up a real home run for Tom Selleck," comparing him to Clark Gable.
+Bill Diehl of ABC called Mr. Baseball "uproariously funny", while Steve Wille of Sports Illustrated wrote, "Tom Selleck deserves a baseball Oscar."

-Siskel and Ebert, in their review of the film, commented on its formulaic plot and lackluster writing, but also praised the film for its realistic crowd shots, direction, and Jerry Goldsmith's soundtrack.
-Janet Maslin of The New York Times singled out Selleck's performance for praise, writing, "The character of Jack, whose being sent to Japan is the impetus for Mr. Baseball, provides Mr. Selleck with something unusual: a movie role that actually suits his talents.
+Siskel and Ebert commented on its formulaic plot and lackluster writing, but also praised the realistic crowd shots, direction, and Jerry Goldsmith's soundtrack.
+Janet Maslin of The New York Times praised Selleck, writing, "The character of Jack, whose being sent to Japan is the impetus for Mr. Baseball, provides Mr. Selleck with something unusual: a movie role that actually suits his talents.
 Mr. Selleck's easygoing, self-deprecating manner works particularly well when he lets himself look silly, as he often does here."

-Mr. Baseball currently holds an 11% rating on Rotten Tomatoes based on 18 reviews — most of them written years after the film's release; conversely, audiences gave the film a 41% rating.
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.